CasualPokePlayer/GSE/README.md

 [^1]: TASes are created with the [BizHawk](https://github.com/TASEmulators/BizHawk) project, which shares the same Game Boy / Game Boy Color emulation core.
 GSE itself does not have TAS creation capabilities.
 [^2]: As of now, Game Boy Advance emulation should not be assumed to be completely accurate to console for speedrunning timing purposes.
 Individual speedrunning communities should decide how to treat emulation for their boards.
 This situation is subject to change.
+[^3]: Input logs are not intended as a sole source of proof for a run, but rather a secondary source if video proof is not enough or comes into question.
+Runners can find all their inputs logs within GSE's user folder, which can be easily opened in the `Paths...` settings.
+Run verifiers can play back input logs using [InputLogPlayer](https://github.com/CasualPokePlayer/InputLogPlayer).
-[^3]: Linux users might not get an automatically scaled GUI, due to X11 not providing reliable DPI info.
+[^4]: Linux users might not get an automatically scaled GUI, due to X11 not providing reliable DPI info.
 GUI scaling can be overriden by the GSE_SCALE environment variable.

 ---
 ## User Requirements